 These factors all play a role in your future economic success in Manitoba.
 A goal of the Expression of Interest system is to ensure strong economic outcomes and long-term retention in Manitoba for those selected.

 Letters of Advice to Apply

-On a regular basis, the highest-scoring EOIs in each of the MPNP’s application streams, Skilled Workers in Manitoba and Skilled Workers Overseas, are drawn from the pool according to the MPNP Ranking Points system for Skilled Workers and those selected receive a Letter of Advice to Apply (LAA).
+On a regular basis, the highest-scoring EOIs in each of the MPNP’s application streams, Skilled Workers in Manitoba, Skilled Workers Overseas and Business Investors are drawn from the pool according to the MPNP Ranking Points system for Skilled Workers or Program Eligibility for Business Investors and those selected receive a Letter of Advice to Apply (LAA).
 The number of LAAs issued in each draw is dependent on annual processing targets and capacities.

 If you receive a LAA, you have 60 days to submit a complete application to the MPNP and you will have to provide documents to support the information you provided to us in your Expression of Interest.
 If you provide false or misleading information in your EOI, it may be considered misrepresentation.
 Your application could be refused and you may be subject to a ban which would prevent you from applying to the MPNP for a period of two years.

 If you are invited to apply, your LAA will advise you on what you should do next.
-By following these instructions you will be able to log in to the Government of Manitoba account you created for your Expression of Interest and will now have access to the full application.
+In the case of Skilled Worker by following these instructions you will be able to log in to the Government of Manitoba account you created for your Expression of Interest and will now have access to the full application.